 Information Technology (B.S.)

 Build your foundation in programming and technology and acquire the organizational knowledge and tools necessary for broadly applying information technology across key organizations, levels, and domains -- including database management, operating systems, networks, and Internet essentials.
-To meet the specific career needs and interests of those who already hold an associate degree, the Degree Completion Pathway* program provides the option to specialize in either programming or technology management.
 While the field continues to be very robust, computer network, systems, and database administrators -- particularly those with college degrees -- are expected to enjoy the best opportunities.
 The degree also serves as appropriate preparation for GSC’s Master of Science in Project Management.
 Specific careers may include: Senior Database Administrator, IT Administrator, Lead System Developer, Systems/Network Administrator, Information Services Manager.